tidepool-org/hydrophone/docs/README.md

 #### Inlining the CSS

-Until we implement the [Recommended Future Improvements](#recommended-future-improvements) detailed later in this doc, this will be a manual process.
-After some brief copy/pasting of the , we then use the online [PutsMail CSS Inliner](https://www.putsmail.com/inliner) tool made by the email testing company, Litmus.
+Until we implement the [Recommended Future Improvements](#recommended-future-improvements) detailed later in this doc, inlining the CSS will be a manual process.
+We currently use the online [PutsMail CSS Inliner](https://www.putsmail.com/inliner) tool made by the email testing company, Litmus.

 To prepare the markup for PutsMail, we need to remove the external stylesheet link to `styles.css` from the `<head>` of each template, and replace it with the actual content of styles.css within proper `<style>` tags.